-- 27. All cheques and other documents authorising payment from HCPC Accounts require two authorised signatories.
-The Chair of the Council, the Chief Executive and the Director of Finance shall be authorised signatories.
-The Chair of the Council, acting on the recommendation of the Chief Executive, may appoint other signatories for all or specified HCPC Accounts and may at any time revoke the authorisation of any such signatory. - 28.
-Transfers of funds between HCPC Accounts may be undertaken by electronic banking methods without authorising signatures.
-The Chief Executive shall designate the persons authorised to perform such transactions. - 29.
-Every HCPC Account shall be reconciled at least once every month. - 30.
-The Director of Finance is authorised to invest surplus funds in a manner which: - 30.1 manages cash resources effectively and provides security of HCPC's capital; and by means of deposit accounts or any other method of investment authorised - 30.2 accords with any investment policy adopted authorised by the Council.
+27.4 any other person who is appointed as an authorised signatory by the Chair on the recommendation of the Chief Executive.

+28. A person may be appointed under Regulation 27.4 as a signatory for all or specified HCPC Accounts and any such appointment may be revoked by the Chair at any time.

+- 29. Transfers of funds between HCPC Accounts may be undertaken by electronic banking methods without authorising signatures.
+The Chief Executive shall designate the persons authorised to perform such transactions. - 30.
+Every HCPC Account shall be reconciled at least once every month. - 31.
+The Director of Finance is authorised to invest surplus funds in a manner which: - 31.1 manages cash resources effectively and provides security of HCPC's capital: and by means of deposit accounts or any other method of investment authorised

+31.2 accords with any investment policy adopted authorised by the Council.